-GReminders allows you to schedule follow-up reminders that trigger up to a year after an appointment.
+GReminders allows you to schedule follow-up reminders that trigger up to 3 years following an appointment.
 Using Follow-up reminders could help you grow your business in various ways.

 Reminding Clients to Schedule a Follow-up Appointment